-Growing up in the small community of Carbondale in West Tulsa, Oklahoma, meant walking to Alice Robertson Elementary School, stilt-walking at recess, ball games after school on the playground, trick or treating at the drugstore where a generous owner would give us each an ice cream bar.
-But mostly I remember Saturdays when we'd go to town - the town of Red Fork which contained the necessities for our life good-sized grocery store, dime store, hardware store, movie theatre, the junior high school I would eventually attend, and, best of all, to me, anyway, the library.
+Growing up in the small community of Carbondale in West Tulsa, Oklahoma, meant walking to Alice Robertson Elementary School, stilt-walking at recess, ball games after school on the playground, trick or treating at the drugstore where a generous owner gave us each an ice cream bar.
+But mostly I remember Saturdays when we wene to town.
+The town of Red Fork contained the necessities for our life - good-sized grocery, dime store, hardware store, movie theatre, and the junior high school I would eventually attend.
+Best of all, to me anyway, was the library.
 Post-World War II life was difficult for my family - my younger sister was born in 1946 with multiple physical problems and with no health insurance, we were in debt.
 To buy a book was a luxury limited to birthdays and Christmas.
-But the library was there, too far away to walk there alone, but readily accessible on our Saturdays in town.
+Yet the library was there, too far away to walk alone, but readily accessible.

 Limited to six books per checkout, I agonized over my choices.
-In fact, first I'd crouch on the floor by the shelves, pulling thin books down and gobbling them whole.
+In fact, first I crouched on the floor by the shelves, pulling thin books down and gobbling them whole.
 No sense wasting the precious book allotment which had to last seven whole days on books I could read in fifteen minutes.
-So I'd read and reshelf, read and reshelf, until Mother would eventually say,
+So I read and reshelfed, read and reshelfed, until Mother eventually said,